V4Fire/Client/docs/tests/README.md

 });
 ```

-Now when the spec setting is placed in the hook, specs contain only the test itself and no presettings.
+When the spec setting is placed in the hook, specs contain only the test itself and no pre-settings.

 ### Auto wait

-The `playwright` has many tools and mechanisms that make it much easier to write tests and reduce the amount of code that needs to be written, one of such mechanisms is auto wait.
+The Playwright has many tools and mechanisms that make it much easier to write tests and reduce the amount of code that needs to be written.
+One of such mechanisms is auto wait.
-For example, the click method waits for the element with the passed selector to appear in the DOM tree, when it is available on the screen, and [much more](https://playwright.dev/docs/input#mouse-click).
+For example, the click method waits for the element with the passed selector to appear in the DOM tree when it is available on the screen, and [much more](https://playwright.dev/docs/input#mouse-click).

 Let's take a closer look: